sithu/cmpe255-spring21/assignment2/README.md

  # Assignment 2

-In this assignment, you will be building a SVM classifier to label human images.
+In this assignment, you will be building a SVM classifier to label famous people's images.

 ## Dataset